Protection from Dirty Electricity

 BD: All cases.
 When your hot water - not if it works on natural gas or propane, etc., we’re talking electrical - when it’s on, it’s creating heat and it is cleaning the electricity.
 So that is a resistive load.
 So anything really - for the most part - that’s a resistive load, can aid in reducing dirty electricity.
 Now, the other type of load is inductive.
 So if one pushes right, or resists, what does the other one do?
 It pulls.
 It induces.
 It’s inductive.
 It’s like sucking on a straw, right?
 So two types of load; resistive that pushes back, and inductive that pulls.
 So your air-conditioner, your motor, your refrigerator, your freezer, your dishwasher, your Harvey grinder, these have a motor, they induce and pull.
 So when they pull, they have a coil or a motor.
 So electromagnetic fields, again, being real and measurable, one of the favorite demonstrations that I use, each of our techs have two magnets on their desk, very strong magnets.
 When you put them pole to pole, they repel.
 They push apart.
 If it’s a very good magnet, it’s very hard to connect them.
 Now, you can’t see it but it’s real.
 And then, one of them will twist in your hand and go to the opposite pole and they snap together.
 They almost clip your finger.
 So even though you can’t see that, you don’t deny once you touch it that it’s real.
 So as a child, I loved trains.
 I just love these huge monstrous things that would have 100 cars, 120 cars sometimes in Montana, with coal.
 We have a lot of coal in Montana so we see these trains that have 100, 120 cars full of coal.
 The car might weigh 10 tons, 20 tons, just one car, and there’s 100 of them.
 How does it get moving?
 What a lot of people don’t realize is that trains are electric.
 There are electric DC motors and the diesel motors in the train’s engines, all those are making electricity.
 They’re not driving the wheels.
 You have a coil which is a copper wire wound many times, and then you have magnets, several inches potentially, an inch or so away.
 When the conductor hits the gas, hits the throttle, more voltage is applied to that coil, and creates that electromagnetic field and that magnet pack starts to spin.
 Nothing is touching.
 All of a sudden, from a dead stop, 100 cars at 10 or 20 tons each begin to inch and move with no touching parts.
 It’s moved by a field.
 It’s extraordinary.
 It’s almost unfathomable that it’s true.
 That’s how it works.
 So that field affects the rest of the electricity.
 So that same thing is happening in your coffee grinder, on a much smaller scale.
 The same thing is happening in your refrigerator freezer.
 That electromagnetic field distorts the waveforms for electricity.
 It has an effect on it.
 So every time those things turn on, two things happen.
 Number one, they induct.
 They pull.
 They suck.
 So there’s an inrush of current that creates fields.
 Number two, they excite the coil, they create this electromagnetic field which has an effect on electricity and all things biological.
 So one type of load, resistive, creates heat and cleans electricity.
 The other one is inductive, it pulls and it distorts electricity, and it causes dirty electricity.

-BD: Okay, great question.
-So shifts happen in the world.
-As an American, again, in the ‘90s, there was a Blockbuster Video on every corner.
+again, in the ‘90s, there was a Blockbuster Video on every corner.
 And a rite of passage on weekends was going and renting a VHS or DVD and watching it on the telly.
 It was just what we did on the weekends.
 And then, Netflix said, “Hey, we’ve got another system.
 We got a digital delivery system,” and overnight, Blockbusters were gone.
 They went from being on every major corner, to gone.
 Now, we stream things.
 So some of those things have happened to the grid.
 As we talked about, we got rid of incandescent light bulbs that clean.
 We have CFLs for a short time.
 Now, we have LED, light-emitting diode.
 A diode is one way, it’s direct current.
 So they’re strobing.
 A lot of people don’t know that your LED is strobing 120 times every second.
 That’s just how they work.
 Your laptop, your phone, your tablet, they’re all DC.
 Who could have foreseen it that everybody now has these 20 DC devices in their home that are distorting the waveforms, and now a couple of things happen.
 Number one, cryptocurrency.
 So there’s another type of loadout there that we haven’t discussed yet and that’s the switched-mode power supply.
 That’s something that’s converting the AC and the DC, or changing the voltage or changing the frequency like a VFD, variable-frequency drive.
 Computers, switched-mode power supply.
 As we talked about, every home has one or three computers now.
 What about crypto mining?
 Missoula, Montana is I believe the second or third-largest cryptocurrency mining facility in the world, the biggest in the US at last report.
 We’re talking about 40MW of switched-mode power supplies.
 How could the grid have foreseen that?
 Now, the legalization of marijuana.
 I think some of the health benefits of marijuana are now quite clear.
 They’re growing a lot of these indoors.
 What’s that take?
 It takes the lighting which distorts the waveforms, and some other things.
 The proliferation of solar power, a mega DC device right on the home.
 So again, I don’t lay the blame at the government’s feet.
 It’s not who I am.
 I don’t lay the blame on the utility’s feet.
 Do they share some complicity?
 It doesn’t really matter because crypto mining is here and it’s changed our world.
 Computers are here and they changed our world.
 Indoor growers, marijuana specifically because it’s just so new and hip and there are so many of them, have changed our world.
 So can the utilities keep up at the speed of technology?
 Not like they can.

 Lloyd: It’s really more about the devices than the grid itself.
 It’s just the grid wasn’t designed for what we’re using it for today.
 Technology has gone in this way for a whole load of reasons.
 It seems mainly about saving energy.
 That was the initial reason.
 And the grid wasn’t designed for these kinds of switched-mode power supplies and this pollution that it now has.
 Hence, why we need to deal with it.
 My question is, I know your flagship product is to filter dirty electricity, which is the Satic Shield.
 Perhaps you pronounce it differently than me.